ufrgs-hyman/meican/docs/guide/create-new-package_dev.md

-## MEICAN Build instructions :wrench:
+## Instructions for creating a new MEICAN package :package:

 ### 1- Choose the settings for the image that will be generated: :mag: